-At the date of this report, the Board has eight Non-Executive directors.
-Of the eight Non-Executive directors, based on the above criteria, six are considered to be independent and two are considered to be non-independent.
-The Board believes that it has independent directors involved in all areas of Board activity where director independence is critical, including chairmanship via the Vice Chairman and involvement in the various Board Committees.
-The table below shows directors who are considered to be independent and non-independent:
+At the date of this report, the Board has seven non-executive directors.
+Based on the above criteria, of the seven non-executive directors, four are considered to be independent and three are considered to be non-independent.
+The Board believes that it has independent directors involved in all areas of Board activity where director independence is critical, including Lead Independent Director and involvement in the various Board Committees.